PheelTi/jersey-multipart-featuir/README.md

   The default implementation is:
   - Form field part
-     - if size below value specified in the *memorySizeLimit* parameter (10kB by default), part stored **in memory** as a `FormDataStringBodyPart`
+     - if size below value specified in the *memorySizeLimit* parameter (10kB by default), part stored **in memory**
      - otherwise, part is stored in a temporary file.
-  - Attachment part is stored in a temporary file.
+  - Attachment part is always stored in a temporary file.

 Every implementation is in charge to provide an object that is inherited from `FormDataBodyParam`.
 The is currenctly 4 implementations of `IFormDataBodyPartProvider`: